nacnudus/crossprod-old/content/steps.md

 company.
 When the van man arrived and saw the 40 steps leading up to our flat, he nearly passed out.
 I offered to help.

-The van man man and I are different builds.
+The van man and I are different builds.

 ![](./images/451px-strong-vs-weak-clip-art-1502408.gif)